Universally Robust Quantum Control

 such that $\Dket{\overline{V}_{0}}=M_{0} \Dket{V}$.
 The fidelity susceptibility of Eq. (\ref{eq:fide_sus_u}) can be expressed in terms of the superoperator $M_0$ as

 By virtue of Eq. (\ref{eq:fide_sus_u}) we can increase the robustness of a unitary control protocol irrespective of $V$ by choosing $H_0(t)$ to minimize the operator norm of $M_{0}$.
+Intuitively, this is because $||M_0 \Dket{V}|| \leq ||M_0|| \cdot || \Dket{V}||$.
 This also holds for state control, c.f.
 Eq. (\ref{eq:state_qfi}), because $\Delta \overline{V}_0$ is upper bounded by $||M_0||$ ~\cite{SupMat}.

 The trace of any operator $V$ is unitarily invariant.
 For the identity operator $\mathbb{I}$, $M_0\Dket{\mathbb{I}}\!=\!\Dket{\mathbb{I}}$ so the norm of $M_0$ cannot be arbitrarily reduced.
 To sidestep this issue, we restrict to the set of traceless perturbation operators by defining the projector in the doubled Hilbert space $\mathbb{P}_0 \!=\! \Dketbra{\mathbb{I}}{\mathbb{I}}/d$ such that $\mathbb{P}_0\Dket{A}\!=\!\Tr(A) \Dket{\mathbb{I}}/d$, and redefine the relevant superoperator